Skip to main content

 What you will study

-A candidate must successfully complete units totalling 120 credit points, as detailed below.
-Unless otherwise indicated, all units are valued at 10 credit points.
+To earn the Master of Clinical Nursing (Medical Nursing), you must successfully complete units totalling 120 credit points as detailed below.
+Unless otherwise noted, each course is worth 10 credit points.

 Core units

-Compulsory core units totalling 80 credit points are detailed below:
+Compulsory Core units totalling 80 credit points as per list of units detailed below:

 Medical Nursing specialisation units